How to Build a Cardboard Box Kitchenette — Easy Step-by-Step Guide

 2. 2

 Tape the two large boxes securely together along the adjoining edges using strong packing tape.
+Apply tape generously to both the inside and outside seams to ensure a robust connection that will withstand enthusiastic play.

 Step 2: Tape the two large boxes securely together along the adjoining edges using stron